A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Budget allocation strategy

-\textit{Remark 1}: The asymptotically optimal solution $w^*$ tends to assign high budget allocation ratios to non-best designs with large $I_i$, where $I_i$ is the non-best design $i$'s variance to the difference in means (between it and the best design).
-This result implies that, when the simulation budget approaches infinity, more simulation budget should be allocated to non-best designs that are hard to distinguish from the best, while less simulation budget should be allocated to those that are easy to distinguish.
+\endgroup which corresponds to the optimality conditions in \cite{glynn2004large} derived by maximizing the asymptotic convergence rate of probability of false selection (PFS) under normal sampling distributions.
+Equation \eqref{large deviation ratio} is a great simplification but still requires a numerical solver to determine $w$.} \end{Remark}

-The asymptotically optimal solution $w^*$ is independent of simulation budget and ignores the impact of budget size on it.
-This observation motivates the need to derive a desirable budget allocation rule which is adaptive to the simulation budget.
+The asymptotic OCBA rule $w^*$ tends to assign high budget allocation ratios to non-best designs with large $I_i$, while it tends to assign low budget allocation ratios to those with small $I_i$.
+Since $I_i = \sigma_i^2/(\mu_b-\mu_i)^2$ are the inverse signal-to-noise ratios, the behavior of $w^*$ indicates that more simulation budget should be allocated to non-best designs that are hard to distinguish from the best, while less simulation budget should be allocated to those that are easy to distinguish.

-\subsection{Budget-Adaptive Allocation Rule}
+In practical implementations, the asymptotic OCBA rule is attractive due to its closed-form expression and impressive performance.
+However, it ignores the impact of budget on it.
+This observation motivates the need to derive a desirable allocation rule which is adaptive to the simulation budget.

-In this subsection, we develop a budget-adaptive allocation rule that incorporates the simulation budget and approximately maximizes the APCS in Problem $\mathcal{P}$1.
-Instead of letting the simulation budget go to infinity, we consider a finite simulation budget, i.e., $T < \infty$.
-While the APCS bound in Problem $\mathcal{P}$1 is typically loose when the simulation budget is finite, solving Problem $\mathcal{P}$1 can provide a solution in analytical form.
-This not only aids in understanding the impact of budget size on the budget allocation strategy but also offers great improvement of computational efficiency compared with exactly calculating the PCS in Problem $\mathcal{P}$.
+\subsection{Budget-adaptive allocation rule}